-SUMMARY SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE 5.1.1 High Discussions with the Acting Headteacher established that since her appointment to post in January 2017, the Governing Body had not formally confirmed the financial limits of delegated authority for incurring expenditure and amending budgets.
+SUMMARY UMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE 5.1.1 High Discussions with the Acting Headteacher established that since her appointment to post in January 2017, the Governing Body had not formally confirmed the financial limits of delegated authority for incurring expenditure and amending budgets.
 The Governing Body should confirm a scheme of delegation and formally record the financial limits for delegated authority within the Governing Body minutes (and ensure that a permanent record of the limits and authorised staff is available at the School).
 Implemented 5.1.2 Low The membership of governing bodies is set out in chapter 3 of The Government of Maintained Schools (Wales) Regulations 2005.
 Examination of the Governing Body structure revealed that there is currently 1 LEA Governor vacancy.
 The School should continue to endeavour to fill the Governor vacancy as soon as possible.
 31 March 2018 5.1.3 Medium All statutory policies and documents are in place at the School.
-For all policies / documents, it was not evident within the Governing Body minutes that the following had been presented to the Governing Body (although it is noted that, in the main, they had been signed by the Chair of Governors): Complaints Policy; Curriculum Policy; Data Protection Policy; Equality Policy; Pay Policy; Special Educational Needs policy; Accessibility Plan; Action Plan following School inspection; Assessment Arrangements; Freedom of Information Publication Scheme; School Improvement Plan; Management should ensure that when School policies and documents are reviewed, they are presented to the Governing Body for ratification (with this being clearly recorded in the Governing Body minutes).
+For all policies / documents, it was not evident within the Governing Body minutes that the following had been presented to the Governing Body (although it is noted that, in the main, they had been signed by the Chair of Governors): • Complaints Policy; • Curriculum Policy; • Data Protection Policy; • Equality Policy; • Pay Policy; • Special Educational Needs policy; • Accessibility Plan; • Action Plan following School inspection; • Assessment Arrangements; • Freedom of Information Publication Scheme; • School Improvement Plan; Management should ensure that when School policies and documents are reviewed, they are presented to the Governing Body for ratification (with this being clearly recorded in the Governing Body minutes).
 Implemented

-SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE Target Setting for Schools; and Transition Plans.
-5.2.1 Medium Point 3.1 of the Cwm Taf Safeguarding Children Board (CTSCB) Model Safeguarding Policy (that should be adopted by schools) states: 'The Designated Senior Person (DSP) for Child Protection willEnsure that all staff have signed to say that they have received, read and understood the Child Safeguarding Policy' There is no evidence at the School to demonstrate that all staff have received / read the School Safeguarding Policy.
-The Acting Headteacher should ensure that all staff sign to demonstrate that they have received, read and understood the latest School Safeguarding Policy.
-Good practice would be to introduce a proforma with all staff names included and attached to the master Safeguarding Policy and held within the Safeguarding file.
-Implemented 5.2.2 Low The 'Planning and Approval Procedures for Educational Visits' states that residential visits / adventure activities must be 'planned and approved using the Evolve system at least 28 days before visit'.
+REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE Target Setting for Schools; andTransition Plans.
+5.2.1 Medium Point 3.1 of the Cwm Taf Safeguarding Children Board (CTSCB) Model Safeguarding Policy (that should be adopted by schools) states: 'The Designated Senior Person (DSP) for Child Protection willEnsure that all staff have signed to say that they have received, read and understood the Child Safeguarding Policy' There is no evidence at the School to demonstrate that all staff have received / read the School Safeguarding Policy. all staff sign to demonstrate that they have received, read and understood the latest Implemented 5.2.2 Low The 'Planning and Approval Procedures for Educational Visits' states that residential visits / adventure activities must be 'planned and approved using the Evolve system at least 28 days before visit'.
 From a sample of three visits examined, one visit to Atlantic College on the 20th June 2016, had not been updated on to EVOLVE until 17th June - this not being within the correct timescales.
 Care should be taken to ensure that all trips / activities are entered onto EVOLVE within the correct timescales in order for the Outdoor Education Advisor to give the necessary assurance that the provider and trip arrangements are appropriate.
 Implemented 5.3.1 Low Section 6 of the Cardholder Manual for School document issued by Procurement Services states that: 'Each Purchasing Card transaction should be recorded on the transaction log as soon as the transaction is complete to ensure that no information is omitted'.
-The School has two purchase cards: one held by the School Clerk and one held by the Acting Headteacher.
-Separate transaction logs should be maintained for each Purchase Card held at the School.
+The School has two purchase cards: one held by the School Clerk and one held by the Acting Headteacher. maintained for each Purchase Card held at the School.
 Implemented

-SUMMARY O SUMMARY OF RECOMMENDATIONS: REPORT REF. & PRIORITY FINDING RECOMMENDATION IMPLEMENTATION DATE However, there is only one transaction log in place which is updated as and when a purchase is made using each of the cards.
+SUMMARY ( REPORT REF. & PRIORITY OF RECOMMENDATIONS: FINDING RECOMMENDATION IMPLEMENTATION DATE However, there is only one transaction log in place which is updated as and when a purchase is made using each of the cards.
 It is acknowledged that the individual card purchases are separately identified by the initials of the card holder on the log.